 In the UAE, to finance a car, you must be at least 21 years old.
 Minimum salary requirements vary from bank to bank but usually start at AED 3,000 to AED 5,000.

-Certain banks allow car buyers to obtain a bank loan for new and used cars for up to 60 months.
+Certain banks allow car buyers to obtain a bank loan for new and used cars in UAE for up to 60 months.
 Depending on the age of the vehicle, this may not be applicable.

 Banks only finance 80% of the car’s value.
 This means you’ll have to pay a 20% down payment in advance.
 This payment is mostly paid to the bank, although some may require you to give the down payment to the seller directly before the bank finances the rest.